bitaemi/rxjs-reactive-patterns/README.md

 - Separate Service logic from view logic! = make reusable services/business, logic/database quering

 ## 4.1.
 Implementing the API of a Stateless Observable Service

 - no member variables that store data in the service

-- instead have public methods that expose the data to consumers (`findAllCourses`, `findLatestLessons` ...)
+- instead, have public methods that expose the data to consumers (`findAllCourses`, `findLatestLessons` ...)

-- this methods return Observables = provide a callback if and when data is available
+- these methods return Observables = provide a callback if and when data is available

 - only required singleton instances injected in the constructor (here `db` instance of the global `AngularFireDatabase` service)

-- we **don't want to return synchronous data** from such global services
+- we **do not want to return synchronous data** from such global services

-- instead, we want to **return an Observable that emits values** wich are the desired data(array of Courses, in this case):
+- instead, we want to **return an Observable that emits values** wich are the desired data (array of Courses, in this case):

 ```TypeScript
     findAllCourses(): Observable<Course[]> {